Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Let’s see how WordPress and Webflow handle eCommerce.

-WordPress – Ecommerce
+WordPress – E-commerce

 You need WordPress to use the most popular eCommerce platform in the world, WooCommerce.
 This free WordPress plugin is used by millions of large and small online stores around the world.

-WooCommerce also comes with its own WooCommerce addons / plugins which help you easily add new features to your online store.
+WooCommerce also comes with its own WooCommerce addons/plugins, which help you easily add new features to your online store.
 You also get access to hundreds of WooCommerce themes to choose a design for your eCommerce site.

-Webflow – Ecommerce
+Webflow – E-commerce

 Webflow offers limited eCommerce functionality when compared with options available for WordPress.
-The number of products you can sell depends on your plan (starting from eCommerce Standard plan at $29 per month for 500 products).
+The number of products you can sell depends on your plan (starting from the eCommerce Standard plan at $29 per month for 500 products).

 Adding products to your site is easy.
-You simply fill out a form to provide product details, images, and other options.
+You fill out a form to provide product details, images, and other options.

 Winner – WordPress

 WordPress has a more flexible platform to sell anything you want.
-It has more payment options, addons, and no restrictions on how many products you add.
+It has more payment options, add-ons, and no restrictions on how many products you add.

 You can use WooCommerce or any other eCommerce plugin to get started.
 You also have the freedom to move your store to any other hosting service without breaking anything.

-Webflow is more expensive, charges a transaction fee (on the standard plan), limits the number of products, and there are fewer features / integrations available.
+Webflow is more expensive, charges a transaction fee (on the standard plan), limits the number of products, and there are fewer features/integrations available.

-SEO – WordPress vs Webflow
+5. SEO Support in WordPress vs Webflow

 If you want to rank higher on search engines and boost your website traffic, then it’s important that you select an SEO-friendly platform for your website.